MiguelEmmara-ai/Lempzy/README.md

 ```

 ## Getting Started
-Congratulations, you now have installed LEMP!
+Congratulations, you now have installed Lempzy!

 Once everything is set up, run this command below in /root directory to open the Menu Options
 ```